mahoney1/test/rest-auth-oauth2.md

 In the authenticated browser - go to the POST system operation under /Wallets - its called /Wallets/Import endpoint

-Choose to import the file trader1.card  - and provide the name of the card as trader1@trade-network  and click 'Try it Out'
+Choose to import the file jdoe.card  - and provide the name of the card as jdoe@trade-network  and click 'Try it Out'

 You should you should get an HTTP Status code 204 (request was successful)